-The digital vehicle kiosk addressed these challenges by making it possible for customers to see the full range of bikes available for purchase, even if they weren’t available in the store, and by providing customers with a self-service tool for research and browsing.
+The kiosk would make it possible for customers to see the full range of bikes available for purchase, even if these aren’t available in the store, and select the right bike for their needs.

 - Successful creation of the Younit platform

-- Younit platform used by hundreds of dealers in Germany and Austria
+- The Younit platform is used by hundreds of dealers in Germany and Austria

 Accell Group had very specific requirements for the digital retail platform.
 As a leading bike brand with locations across Europe, it required a multilingual, multi-country and multi-brand solution, i.e. Younit had to support all brands in the Group’s portfolio, starting with Winora and Haibike.
 The kiosk also needed to be cloud-based and avoid license fees.
 Furthermore, with pressure mounting from digital-first category newcomers, Accell Group strived to develop and roll out the digital retail platform as quickly as possible.

-Thanks to the new digital dealer solution, sales representatives are no longer limited to showing customers the bikes on-hand.
-They can display their entire bike range via the interactive digital kiosk.
-Dealers are also in a better position to advise customers on their purchase, as they can explain the advantages of certain features or parts using the visual display.
+Thanks to the new digital solution, dealers are no longer limited to showing customers the bikes they have on-hand.
+They can now display their entire bike range via the kiosk.
+Dealers are also in a better position to advise customers on their purchase, as they can explain the advantages of certain bike features or parts using the visual display.
 Customers can also use Younit to browse on their own using the “Bike Finder” assistant.
 This feature lets customers search for bikes that fit their mobility needs, e.g. downhill mountain biking or inner-city commuting.